This post has affiliate links, thanks for supporting my site!

 The dessert table (I know, I know they don’t need any more sugar!) featured the cutest Baby Yoda cake you have ever seen.
 My mother-in-law is my source for all things cake, but she really outdid herself with this one.
 It’s my favorite one to date.

 I also made a “This is the Way” banner that hung over the cake.
 I made mine with black and silver/metallic (isn’t it cool?) cardstock and cut it out with my cricut.
-But I’ve also made a printable version for you.
-Cause I love ya.
-I will link it at the end of the post.
+But I’ve also made a printable version for you included in the party bundle.

 In the corners I hung the baby yoda paper lanterns I saw floating around Pinterest.
 You just get regular lime green paper lanterns and add yoda ears to them with glue dots.
 I hung them with fishing line and used tacks to stick them to the ceiling.